 I’ve never had piano lessons before.
 Can I start as an adult?

 Of course!
 Adult beginners have some unique advantages including control of fine motor skills, a longer attention span, and the ability to understand abstract concepts.
 Whether you are starting from scratch or brushing up on your piano skills after a long hiatus, I would love to help!

 What curriculum do you use?

-Our brand new beginners typically start in a primer (Piano Adventures and Piano Pronto are favorites here!) along with supplementary pieces tailored to each student’s personality, learning style, and musical goals.
-After the first few years of lessons, most students transition out of method books and in to an eclectic mix of music that interests them: Classical repertoire, lead sheets, popular music, etc. Regardless of the style of music, our students learn proper technique, phrasing, interpretation, and artistry even in “beginner” repertoire.
+Brand new beginners typically start in a primer (Piano Adventures and Piano Pronto are favorites here!) along with supplementary pieces tailored to each student’s personality, learning style, and musical goals.
+After the first few years of lessons, most students transition out of method books and in to an eclectic mix of music that interests them: Classical repertoire, lead sheets, popular music, etc. Regardless of the style of music, I seek to teach proper technique, phrasing, interpretation, and artistry even in “beginner” repertoire.

 Do you teach theory?

 Yes!
 I teach music theory using Just The Facts workbooks, Music Mind Games, and a variety of other games and manipulatives.
 I’m taking a hiatus from TMTA events during 2021-2022, but ordinarily I offer access to graded music theory exams in the fall and spring for students who wish to take them.